Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 The whisperer was indicating a tall, white painted figure who stood before a crowd of supplicants who kneeled before him.
 “I am as a giant among you and there must be a reason for this difference,” whispered the figure who stood head and shoulders above the others and not just because they were kneeling.
 “Make me your king and I will lead us upon a path of abundance for I will make the best decisions for all of us and in this way we will know the true will of the one who sent us to this time and place.
 I will serve you in this regard, not only for myself and my descendants but because you asked it of me and I too want to embody the will of the Creator of All in my life.”

-“Perhaps I am a god as they say I am,” the white painted king whispered to himself, his warriors and companions.
+“Perhaps I am a god as they say I am,” the white painted king whispered to himself, his warriors and companions as the years passed and his reputation grew.
 “I deserve all good things if that is the case.
 The best and most beautiful of all the kingdom made of the painted crowd’s lowly labor and efforts shall belong to me because I am their god in truth now.
-We shall call these beautiful offerings gifts and if the ones I rule refuse to give me their best, I will take it with your help, my court.
-We shall call it taxation for the good of all, especially me and mine.
+We shall call these beautiful offerings ‘gifts’ and if the ones I rule refuse to give me their best, I will take it with your help, my court.
+We shall call it ‘taxation’ for the good and rule of all.
+With the resources of our underlings and inferiors at our disposal, together we will conquer all the lands of the earth and I will make you all kings and gods just like me.
 This must be the will of the one who put the stars in motion otherwise I would not have been able to even imagine it.”

-“You are as a god to us,” whispered those who stood around the white painted king.
+“You are as a god to us,” whispered the court of the white painted king.
 “We are as gods too when we are close to you.
-We shall gather the best in your name and bring them all here and increase your power upon the earth in this way.
-All who walk the surface of the earth today shall know the Creator’s will through you, Lord of All, and us, your chosen court.”
+We shall gather the best in your name, bring them here, and increase your power upon the earth in order to give you all the honor and glory you deserve as our god.
+All who walk the surface of the earth shall know the Creator’s will through you, Lord of All, and us, your chosen court, the best this world or any other has to offer.”

 “Sorry is not good enough for not giving your best to your god.
 I do not desire your tears or apologies for failure,” said the white painted king.
 “Where are the best fruits of your labor?
 Where are your brightest, strongest, most beautiful daughters and sons?
 I have not seen them yet and I see with the eyes of the one who put the stars in motion.
 You and your blood shall give your best to me and until you do I will give you a reason to keep trying.”
-Crack went the whip and everyone went about their days bent beneath the will and unforgiving, judgmental eyes of the Lord of All.
+Crack went the whip and everyone went about their days bent beneath the will and unforgiving, judgmental eyes of their god king.

 “He asks the impossible,” one of the farmers whispered to another as they toiled in the fields.
 “He kills our sons in his wars.
 He kills our daughters in their birthing beds while bearing his sons.
-Can you believe he calls himself a god now?
+Can you believe he calls himself a god in truth?
 A god would not kill our beloved children.
-He is no god.”
+He is Death incarnate.”

 “Wasn’t he one of us before we put a crown on his head?” whispered another.
 “A very tall and strong farmer?”

-“Farmer or hunter or something else, it doesn’t really matter.
+“Farmer or hunter or something else entirely, it doesn’t really matter anymore.
 He whom we made can be unmade,” whispered a third.
 “He who was exalted can be thrown down.
 One whip cannot crack over every head in the painted crowd at the same time.”

 “There are his personal warriors and companions to consider but we outnumber those courtly figures too.
 We shall throw down this tyrant and choose a better king next time, if there is a next time,” said the first who had spoken.
 “The one who put the stars in motion will forgive our efforts to understand their unknowable will through this corrupted ruler.
 If this was not so, we would not have been able to imagine otherwise.
-What happens next must be the true will of the Creator of All.”
+What happens next must be the true will of the Creator of All not this blood-soaked nightmare.”

 In the next work of cave art, I saw the painted crowd rising up and tearing the crowned white painted king and those who stood around him to pieces.
 One of their number cut up the cruel whip that had so injured them and threw it away, back to the shadows from which it had emerged.
 In the wake of their revolution, the sea of humanity was shown dancing, feasting, and singing in victory.

-In the next work of art, the queen of darkness and the newly-formed shadow court was shown giving birth to a white painted baby, identical in hue and form to the overthrown Lord of All from the time before.
-The child grew, sheltered from the outside world in the cave of his mother, a realm ruled by darkness and fear because of all that had gone before.
+In the next work of art, the Queen of Blood and Darkness and the newly-formed shadow court was shown giving birth to a white painted baby, identical in hue and form to the overthrown Great Warrior King from the time before.
+The child grew, sheltered from the outside world in the cave of his mother, a realm ruled by darkness and fear because of all that had gone before and been lost.
 After the child grew into his manhood and promised power, the enthroned secret queen sent her son out of the safety of her cave into the kingdom of the now leaderless painted crowd.

 “Go, my son and walk among the lowly born of the forests and fields,” the queen and mother said.
 “Say that you are the son of a goddess, born to rule, and nothing of your godly father who was killed by those you will walk among.
 You are so like him, tall, strong and commanding in presence and that is why they raised him up in the first place.
 They will say you are a god reborn because of how you appear and you will believe them because that is what you really are both by blood and birth.
 I, Abaddon, your mother, would not lie to you.
 I cannot lie for I am a goddess, chosen by your father from among the many unworthy who tried to appear as beautiful and desirable as I but couldn’t for they are not like me and they are not like you.
-Go and rule the world, my beloved son and god.”
+Go and rule the world, my beloved son, god and future king.
+You deserve nothing less.”

 The son knelt before the goddess who was his mother.
 “I will endeavor to be worthy of your gift of life unto me,” he said.
 “I swear all in creation will learn to honor and fear the Son of Abaddon.
 I will do this because of what was done to my father, your god and king, and also because I love you.”